 Ash Thorp’s podcast, The Collective, brings to you endlessly inspiring encounters with today’s giants of the arts and entertainment industry.

-Waking Up, the meditation tool named after Sam Harris’ homonymous book and podcast, is the only app of this genre I find tasteful.
-They recently released a feature, “Moments”, which really does helps me find a window of clarity on even the busiest of days.
+Waking Up, the meditation tool named after Sam Harris' homonymous book and podcast, is the only app of this genre I find tasteful.
+Their feature “Moments” helps find a window of clarity on even the busiest of days.

 The Gapminder Foundation, conceived by Hans rosling, provides a positive outlook on global matters based on data, something that often comes as a surprise in light of political climates.

-Tristan Harris’ ethical movement, Time Well Spent, brings attention to the unprecedented power technologists and designers have today, as well as strategies for wielding it in a humane way.
+Tristan Harris' ethical mission, the Center of Humane Technology, brings attention to the unprecedented power technologists and designers have over our daily lives today, as well as strategies for wielding it in a humane way.

-Poolsuite.net, previously Poolside.fm, is the place to tune into when you need a mental break at work but can’t really go anywhere.
+Poolsuite.net, previously Poolside.fm, is the place to tune into when you need some sunshine but can’t really go anywhere.

 Untools, by product designer Adam Amran, is a greatly useful collection of thinking frameworks that will provide aid in all manners of decision-making.